Optimization with delay-induced bifurcations: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Alexander Balanov for help in creating software to solve DDEs numerically, and to Alexander Zagoskin for the discussions of quantum annealing.
-C.J.M. was supported by EPSRC (UK) during his PhD studies in Loughborough University.
+The authors are grateful to Alexander Balanov for help in creating software to solve DDEs numerically and for helpful feedback on the draft of the paper, and to Alexander Zagoskin for the discussions of quantum annealing.
+CJM was supported by EPSRC (UK) during his PhD studies in Loughborough University, grant EP/P504236/1.